michael-steinert/PromptEngineeringEssentials/README.md

 #### Retrieval Augmented Generation (RAG)

-- Retrieval Augmented Generation (RAG) is a Technique that injects external domain-relevant Data into the Prompt’s Context without altering the Model's Parameters.
+- Retrieval Augmented Generation (RAG) is a Technique that injects external domain-relevant Data into the Prompt's Context without altering the Model's Parameters.
 RAG retrieves Documents from external Databases, making it especially useful for Tasks requiring up-to-date Information.

 ##### Tip for Retrieval Augmented Generation

-- **Cost Efficiency**: RAG is more efficient than Fine-tuning because it does not change the Model’s Weights.
+- **Cost Efficiency**: RAG is more efficient than Fine-tuning because it does not change the Model's Weights.
 This makes it a cost-effective Solution for Tasks that require frequent Updates.
 - **Keeping Data Current**: RAG works well when the external Data is regularly updated.
 It's crucial to ensure that external Documents, Databases, or APIs are properly maintained to avoid outdated Information.
 - **Example Prompt**: